 You fall behind on your mortgage payments.
 Your house is sold at a foreclosure auction.
 You move to a new home and breathe a big sigh of relief.
 The nightmare is over.
 It's a fresh start, and you can now start rebuilding your life and credit.

-Keep in mind that just because your lender can sue you for the deficiency, it doesn’t mean that your lender will sue you.
-Lawsuits are expensive.
-Your lender won’t sue you if they don’t stand to recover anything.
-If you, like many borrowers in foreclosure, have no income or assets that your lender can seize with a deficiency judgment, you're considered "judgment proof," and your lender won't sue you for the deficiency.
+If you, like many borrowers in foreclosure, have no income or assets that your lender can seize with a deficiency judgment, you're considered "judgment proof," and your lender probably won't sue you for the deficiency.

 If your lender sues you to recover the deficiency and wins, the court will issue a judgment ordering you to pay off the deficiency.
 If you ignore this court order, your lender can use the deficiency judgment to place liens on other property that you own, garnish your wages, or freeze your bank accounts.

 If you can't afford to pay back the deficiency and want to avoid having your wages garnished or your accounts frozen, talk to your lender.
 See if the lender is willing to work out a repayment plan with you or settle for a reduced amount.
 Be aware that, ordinarily, when $600 or more of debt is forgiven or canceled by a creditor, the amount forgiven is considered income for federal tax purposes.

 If you need assistance dealing with your lender, consider hiring a foreclosure attorney to help you.